What Is Off-the-Shelf Software?

 Deployment: Cloud Hosted

-• Enterprise-level companies: Off the shelf ERP software like SAP ERP or Oracle NetSuite manages day-to-day activities such as accounting, HR, and reporting.
+• Enterprise-level companies: Off-the-shelf ERP software like SAP ERP or Oracle NetSuite manages day-to-day activities such as accounting, HR, and reporting.
 A canned ERP system offers a cohesive, integrated suite of business applications in everything from inventory control to project management.

 NetSuite ERP: Home Screen